aretasg/preFold/README.md

 * The use of a residue pKa value table of one's preference;
 * Optional inclusion of N and C terminal charges into the calculation;
 * Uses floating point values for increased precision throughout the calculation (i.e the values are only rounded when messages are printed to the user in the CLI);
 * The boundry line ± 0.005 for calling disordered peptide regions is included in this tool in contrast to the FoldIndex (it seems the FoldIndex authors in the publication mistakenly claimed it to be included).
-In addion, this boundry line can be modified by the user;
+In additon, this boundry line can be modified by the user;
 * Generation of publication quality figures with an option to regulate the resolution of the output figure;
 * .pyx file with static typing for compilation using Cython for performence increase;
 * Improved peptide charge plotting (negative values are plotted).